matomo-org/matomo-log-analytics/README.md

 We're looking for contributors!
 Feel free to submit Pull requests on Github.

+### Submit a new log format

+### Improve this guide
+This readme page could be improved and maybe you would like to help?

+### Contribute code

-For example this documentation page could be improved and maybe you would like to help?
-Or **maybe you know Python**, check out the [list of issues for import_logs.py](https://github.com/piwik/piwik/labels/c%3A%20Log%20Analytics%20%28import_logs.py%29) which lists many interesting ideas and projects that need help.
-FYI [we plan to move](https://github.com/piwik/piwik/issues/7163) the project to its own repository on Github and split the big file into smaller files.
+if you're a Python developer and would like to contribute to open source log importer, check out the [list of issues for import_logs.py](https://github.com/piwik/piwik/labels/c%3A%20Log%20Analytics%20%28import_logs.py%29) which lists many interesting ideas and projects that need help.

 ## How to use this script?